Qbix/auth/README.md

 ## Onboarding

-Sites which implement the optional [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) extension to this protocol allow the display of personalized information to a logged-in user, without them even needing to authenticate with the site.
+Sites which implement the optional [Authentication across apps](#authentication-across-apps) extension to this protocol allow the display of personalized information to a logged-in user, without them even needing to authenticate with the site.

 ## Engagement